rsp/node-immoment/README.md

 Installation
 ------------
-Install to use in your project, updating the dependencies in package.json:
+Install to use in your Node project, updating the dependencies in package.json:
 ```sh
 npm install immoment --save
 ```